|

 THIS CLASS IS FULL.

-Learn everything about the camera app on your Apple device, using camera settings, and taking pictures.
-Learn the photo app, photo editing, albums, creating slide shows, photo books, how to store your photos.
-Some 3rd party apps that are available for camera and editing will be reviewed.
+Learn everything about the camera app on your Apple device.
+Using camera settings, how to take pictures.
+Learn the photos app, photo editing, making albums, creating slide shows, how to store photos.
+3rd party apps will be reviewed and accessories discussed.

 |